BrandonBNguyen/Pitot-Static-Tube-Project/README.md

 The [SparkFun BMP180](https://github.com/sparkfun/BMP180_Breakout_Arduino_Library) library was designed to read the pressure and temperature from a single BMP180 sensor on the default I2C bus.
 To measure the pressure from 2 BMP180 sensors, one on the default I2C bus and the other on the second, the library had to be modified to use the `i2c_t3.h` library instead of the `Wire.h` library.
 Then, that library was duplicated and modified to use `Wire1` instead of `Wire` to access the BMP180 sensor on the second I2C bus.
 One library with the original `Wire` was used to measure the pressure from the sensor on the default I2C bus and the other with `Wire1` was used to measure the sensor on the secondary I2C bus.

+### Integrating SSD1306 OLED Panel

+The [Adafruit SSD1306 library](https://github.com/adafruit/Adafruit_SSD1306), [GFX library](https://github.com/adafruit/Adafruit-GFX-Library), and [BusIO library](https://github.com/adafruit/Adafruit_BusIO) were used to display text and readings to the OLED display.
+Since the `i2c_t3.h` library was being used to measure the pressure from the sensors, `Wire.h` could not be used to display text and readings and the above libraries had to be changed to use the `i2c_t3.h` library instead of `Wire.h`.
+Additionally, all instances of `TwoWire` had to be changed to `i2c_t3`.

 ## Skills Demonstrated

  - Demonstrated strong computer-aided design skills using SolidWorks in working with multiple parts in assemblies and designing custom parts for electronic components.